 The variable selection networks play a crucial role in identifying and focusing on the most relevant input variables for each forecasting step, thereby enhancing the model's accuracy and interpretability.
 The network first transforms each input variable into a vector of a specific dimension.
 The transformed input variables, along with a context vector derived from static covariates, are then processed by a GRN.
-The GRN's output is subsequently passed through a Softmax layer to generate variable selection weights.
+The GRN's output is subsequently passed through a softmax layer to generate variable selection weights.
 TFT integrates information from static metadata using GRN encoders to produce four different context vectors that are wired into various locations in temporal fusion decoder.
 TFT integrates vital background information into the forecasting process, allowing the model to condition its temporal dynamics on these static inputs.
 The model employs a combination of sequence-to-sequence layers for local processing and an interpretable multi-head attention mechanism to capture long-term dependencies, offering a comprehensive understanding of both short and long-term temporal relationships.
 By generating prediction intervals, TFT provides valuable insights into the possible range of future values, enhancing decision-making processes with a clearer assessment of risk and uncertainty.